threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <ul>
 <li><a href="#faq?id=what-is-the-difference-between-a-threefold-3node-and-a-threefold-farm-what-is-the-difference-between-the-farm-id-and-the-node-id">What is the difference between a Threefold 3node and a Threefold farm?
 What is the difference between the farm ID and the node ID?</a></li>
 <li><a href="#faq?id=how-can-i-know-how-many-gb-of-ssd-and-ram-do-i-need">How can I know how many GB of SSD and RAM do I need?</a></li>
-<li><a href="#faq?id=what-is-the-optimal-ratio-of-vcores-threads-ssd-storage-and-ram-what-is-the-best-optimization-scenario-for-a-3node-tft-reward-wise">What is the optimal ratio of vcores (threads), SSD storage and RAM?
-What is the best optimization scenario for a 3node, TFT reward-wise?</a></li>
+<li><a href="#faq?id=what-is-the-optimal-ratio-of-virtual-cores-vcores-or-threads-ssd-storage-and-ram-memory-what-is-the-best-optimization-scenario-for-a-3node-in-terms-of-threefold-tokens-tft-farming-rewards">What is the optimal ratio of virtual cores (vcores or threads), SSD storage and RAM memory?
+What is the best optimization scenario for a 3node, in terms of Threefold tokens (TFT) farming rewards?</a></li>
 <li><a href="#faq?id=what-does-tbw-mean-what-is-a-good-tbw-level-for-a-ssd-disk">What does TBW mean?
 What is a good TBW level for a SSD disk?</a></li>
 <li><a href="#faq?id=do-i-need-a-surge-protector">Do I need a surge protector?</a></li>
-<li><a href="#faq?id=do-i-need-a-pdu">Do I need a PDU?</a></li>
+<li><a href="#faq?id=do-i-need-a-power-distribution-unit-pdu">Do I need a power distribution unit (PDU)?</a></li>
-<li><a href="#faq?id=do-i-need-a-ups">Do I need a UPS</a></li>
+<li><a href="#faq?id=do-i-need-an-uninterrupted-power-supply-ups">Do I need an uninterrupted power supply (UPS)?</a></li>
 <li><a href="#faq?id=are-sata-and-sas-drives-interchangeable">Are SATA and SAS drives interchangeable?</a></li>
 <li><a href="#faq?id=what-is-the-speed-difference-between-sas-and-sata-disks">What is the speed difference between SAS and SATA disks?</a></li>
-<li><a href="#faq?id=is-it-possible-to-do-a-graceful-shutdown-to-a-3nodes-how-can-you-shutdown-or-power-off-a-3node">Is it possible to do a graceful shutdown to a 3nodes?
-How can you shutdown or power off a 3node?</a></li>
+<li><a href="#faq?id=is-it-possible-to-do-a-graceful-shutdown-to-a-3node-server-how-can-you-shutdown-or-power-off-a-3node-server">Is it possible to do a graceful shutdown to a 3node server?
+How can you shutdown or power off a 3node server?</a></li>
 <li><a href="#faq?id=is-it-possible-to-have-direct-access-to-zero-oss-core-to-force-a-reboot">Is it possible to have direct access to Zero-OS's core to force a reboot?</a></li>
-<li><a href="#faq?id=do-i-need-some-port-forwarding-in-my-router-for-each-3node">Do I need some port forwarding in my router for each 3node?</a></li>
+<li><a href="#faq?id=do-i-need-some-port-forwarding-in-my-router-for-each-3node-server">Do I need some port forwarding in my router for each 3node server?</a></li>
-<li><a href="#faq?id=are-servers-noisy-are-there-certain-servers-that-are-less-noisy-than-others">Are servers noisy?
+<li><a href="#faq?id=are-3node-servers-noisy-are-there-certain-servers-that-are-less-noisy-than-others">Are 3node servers noisy?
 Are there certain servers that are less noisy than others?</a></li>
-<li><a href="#faq?id=are-there-ways-to-reduce-serves-noises">Are there ways to reduce serves' noises?</a></li>
+<li><a href="#faq?id=are-there-ways-to-reduce-3node-serves-noises">Are there ways to reduce 3node serves' noises?</a></li>
-<li><a href="#faq?id=i-watched-a-tf-video-on-how-to-build-a-diy-3node-it-stated-both-the-i7-6700-and-i7-6700t-cpus-what-is-the-difference-between-i7-6700-and-i7-6700t">I watched a TF video on how to build a DIY 3node.
-It stated both the i7-6700 and i7-6700T CPUs.
-What is the difference between i7-6700 and i7-6700T?</a></li>
+<li><a href="#faq?id=what-is-the-difference-between-the-two-cpus-i7-6700-and-i7-6700t">What is the difference between the two CPUs: i7-6700 and i7-6700T?</a></li>
 <li><a href="#faq?id=i-built-a-3node-out-of-old-hardware-is-it-possible-that-my-bios-or-uefi-has-improper-time-and-date-set-as-factory-default">I built a 3node out of old hardware.
 Is it possible that my BIOS or UEFI has improper time and date set as factory default?</a></li>
-<li><a href="#faq?id=i-have-rack-servers-in-my-threefold-farm-can-i-set-rack-servers-vertically">I have rack servers in my Threefold Farm.
+<li><a href="#faq?id=i-have-rack-servers-in-my-threefold-farm-can-i-set-rack-servers-vertically">I have rack servers in my Threefold farm.
 Can I set rack servers vertically?</a></li>
 </ul>
 </li>
 <li><a href="#faq?id=farming-and-maintenance">Farming and Maintenance</a>
 <ul>
 <li><a href="#faq?id=do-i-need-the-zero-os-bootstrap-image-drive-usb-or-cd-dvd-when-i-reboot-or-can-i-boot-zero-os-from-the-3node-main-hard-drive">Do I need the Zero-OS bootstrap image drive (USB or CD-DVD) when I reboot, or can I boot Zero-OS from the 3node main hard drive?</a></li>
-<li><a href="#faq?id=when-i-set-my-farm-on-polkadotjs-httpsdashboardgridtf-it-asks-for-a-stellar-payout-address-what-should-i-write">When I set my farm on polkadot.js (https://dashboard.grid.tf/), it asks for a Stellar payout address.
+<li><a href="#faq?id=when-i-set-my-farm-on-the-threefold-dashboard-with-polkadotjs-it-asks-for-a-stellar-payout-address-what-should-i-write">When I set my farm on the Threefold Dashboard with polkadot.js, it asks for a Stellar payout address.
 What should I write?</a></li>
 <li><a href="#faq?id=its-written-that-my-node-is-using-100-of-hru-what-does-it-mean">It's written that my node is using 100% of HRU.
 What does it mean?</a></li>
-<li><a href="#faq?id=on-the-threefold-explorer-i-only-see-half-of-the-threads-my-3node-has-what-can-i-do">On the Threefold Explorer, I only see half of the threads my 3node has, what can I do?</a></li>
+<li><a href="#faq?id=on-the-threefold-explorer-i-only-see-half-of-the-virtual-cores-or-threads-my-3node-has-what-can-i-do">On the Threefold Explorer, I only see half of the virtual cores or threads my 3node has, what can I do?</a></li>
 <li><a href="#faq?id=why-are-the-3nodes-resources-different-on-the-threefold-explorer-and-the-threefold-dashboard">Why are the 3nodes' resources different on the Threefold Explorer and the Threefold Dashboard?</a></li>
 <li><a href="#faq?id=what-do-cru-mru-hru-and-sru-mean-on-the-threefold-explorer">What do CRU, MRU, HRU and SRU mean on the Threefold Explorer?</a></li>
 <li><a href="#faq?id=how-can-i-know-if-my-3node-is-online-on-the-grid-is-there-an-explorer-for-grid-v3">How can I know if my 3node is online on the Grid?
 Is there an Explorer for Grid V3?</a></li>
-<li><a href="#faq?id=i-booted-my-3node-and-the-monitor-says-its-online-and-connected-to-the-grid-but-the-tf-explorer-says-it-is-offline-what-can-i-do">I booted my 3node and the monitor says it's online and connected to the Grid.
-But the TF Explorer says it is offline?
+<li><a href="#faq?id=i-booted-my-3node-and-the-monitor-says-its-online-and-connected-to-the-grid-but-the-threefold-explorer-says-it-is-offline-what-can-i-do">I booted my 3node and the monitor says it's online and connected to the Grid.
+But the Threefold Explorer says it is offline?
 What can I do?</a></li>
 <li><a href="#faq?id=my-3node-does-show-on-the-threefold-explorer-but-not-on-the-threefold-dashboard-what-can-i-do">My 3node does show on the Threefold Explorer, but not on the Threefold Dashboard, what can I do?</a></li>
 <li><a href="#faq?id=i-set-up-my-farm-on-threefold-connect-app-can-i-use-the-polkadot-extension-dashboard-instead">I set up my farm on Threefold Connect App.
 Can I use the Polkadot extension Dashboard instead?</a></li>
 <li><a href="#faq?id=is-it-equivalent-to-create-a-farm-on-threefold-connect-app-or-via-the-polkadot-extension">Is it equivalent to create a farm on Threefold Connect App or via the Polkadot extension?</a></li>
 <li><a href="#faq?id=if-i-upgrade-my-3node-will-it-increase-my-rewards">If I upgrade my 3node, will it increase my rewards?</a></li>
-<li><a href="#faq?id=i-booted-my-3node-for-the-first-time-at-the-beginning-of-the-month-then-i-did-some-upgrade-or-downgrade-will-the-grid-recognize-the-new-hardware-will-it-still-be-the-same-3node-id">I booted my 3node for the first time at the beginning of the month, then I did some upgrade or downgrade, will the Grid recognize the new hardware?
+<li><a href="#faq?id=i-booted-my-3node-for-the-first-time-at-the-beginning-of-the-month-then-i-did-some-upgrade-or-downgrade-will-the-threefold-grid-recognize-the-new-hardware-will-it-still-be-the-same-3node-id">I booted my 3node for the first time at the beginning of the month, then I did some upgrade or downgrade, will the Threefold Grid recognize the new hardware?
 Will it still be the same 3node ID?</a></li>
 <li><a href="#faq?id=is-it-possible-to-ask-the-3node-to-refetch-the-node-information-on-the-monitor">Is it possible to ask the 3node to refetch the node information on the monitor?</a></li>
 <li><a href="#faq?id=when-does-zero-os-detect-the-capacity-of-a-3node">When does Zero-OS detect the capacity of a 3node?</a></li>
 <li><a href="#faq?id=where-is-the-3node-id-stored">Where is the 3node ID stored?</a></li>